 ASL is so passionate about community service that our students are required to complete 25 hours of service each semester.
-They complete this requirement willingly, as ASL attracts students who see beyond themselves and become leaders in their community, now and in the future.
+ASL seeks to attract students who see beyond themselves and become leaders in their community, now and in the future.

 Community Service Projects